Chiral Anomaly Induced Transverse Planar Transport Phenomena in Three Dimensional Spin-Orbit Coupled Metals: Semiclassical Charge Transport in Boltzmann Transport Equations

 \section{Semiclassical Charge Transport in Boltzmann Transport Equations}

-In the presence of a non-zero Berry curvature as well as electric and magnetic fields, the semiclassical motion of Bloch electrons acquires anomalous terms.
+In the presence of a nonzero Berry curvature as well as electric and magnetic fields, the semiclassical motion of Bloch electrons acquires anomalous terms.
 Their dynamics are described by the equations of motion\,\cite{RevModPhys.82.1959}

 where $\bm\Omega^{s}$ is the Berry curvature (with band/chirality index $s=\pm1$) and $(D^{s})^{-1}=1+\frac{e}{\hbar}\,(\bm B\!\cdot\!\bm\Omega^{s})$ is the modified phase–space Jacobian, which reduces to unity when $\bm\Omega^{s}=0$.
 The band velocity is $\bm v^{s}=(1/\hbar)\nabla_{k}\epsilon_{k}$.
 The second term in Eq.\,\eqref{1.2} is the anomalous Hall velocity, and the last term, proportional to $(\mathbf{v}^s\cdot\mathbf{\boldsymbol{\Omega}}^s)\mathbf{B }$, is known as the \emph{chiral magnetic velocity}\,.
 Although it can generate charge currents without external driving, such contributions cancel between opposite chiralities when no electric field or thermal gradient is applied, leaving the net equilibrium current zero.